A man found a stack of portraits in a closed down studio. Now he's searching for the rightful owners - KEYT | KCOY

 But figuring out who the pictures belonged to proved challenging.

 The Bononi’s efforts soon caught the attention of the local news.
-The segment shared Brian’s contact information, and reunited some — like the Ruffcom family — with their recovered sentimental canvas prints.
+The segment shared Brian’s contact information, and reunited some — like the Ruffcorn family — with their recovered sentimental canvas prints.

-“We are so grateful for Brian for caring enough to get the pictures out of the closed store and taking the time and energy to find the affected families,” Lisa Ruffcom told CNN.
+“We are so grateful for Brian for caring enough to get the pictures out of the closed store and taking the time and energy to find the affected families,” Lisa Ruffcorn told CNN.

 The mission continues